lrnv/Copulas.jl/docs/src/exemples/turing.md

-# Bayesian inference with Turing.jl
+# Bayesian inference with `Turing.jl`

-The compatibility with the broader `Distributions.jl`'s API allows a lot of interactions with the broader eco-system.
-One of the firsts examples that we discovered was the possibility to do bayesian inference of model parameters with [`Turing.jl`](https://turing.ml/).
+The compatibility with the broader `Distributions.jl`'s API allows a lot of interactions with the broader ecosystem.
+One of the firsts examples that we discovered was the possibility to do Bayesian inference of model parameters with [`Turing.jl`](https://turing.ml/).

 Consider that we have a model with :

 - A given parametric dependence structure, say a Clayton Copula.
 - A few given parametric marginals.

-Then we can use Turing's `@addlogprob!` to compute the loglikelyhood of our model and maximize it around th eparameters alongside the chain as folows:
+Then we can use Turing's `@addlogprob!` to compute the loglikelihood of our model and maximize it around the parameters alongside the chain as follows:

 ```julia
 using Copulas